justincroser/update/fedora all/README.md

 # update.sh
-An update script for linux based systems running Debian/Ubuntu and Fedora/Red Hat including their forks.
+An update script for linux based systems running Fedora/Red Hat including their forks.

 ### Dependancies
 Neofetch only plus Piholes(disabled on all by default) / Flatpak / Snaps if used I have made separate files for each individual case you just need to download the correct one with the enabled dependencies.